 president & board chair

-Mr. Lee is the owner/operator of Studious One Digital Film Arts, a former TV journalist and vice president of the Pittsburgh Penguins.
+Mr. Lee is the owner/operator of Studious One Digital Film Arts, and formerly a TV journalist and vice president of the Pittsburgh Penguins.
 A native of Pittsburgh, he has called the Strip District home for the last 10 years.

 Ms. Murphy is the Business Manager for Cioppino Restaurant & Cigar Bar.
 After moving to Pittsburgh from her hometown of Columbus, Ohio with her husband Dan Murphy almost 11 years ago, they have enjoyed all the city has to offer and love calling Pittsburgh their home.